Vinfall/UserScripts/README.md

 Tested to work on all [VNDB extlinks](https://vndb.org/d3#4) except sites require filling DoB like Steam, Epic Games, GOG & eShop US (and some good guy who do not require age verification).

-DMM is not added as it requires login anyway even if you pass the age verification.

 Ideally this *can* work on most sites that requires a NSFW parameter or press a button, but I only add websites I'm aware of.

 > [!TIP]